macloo/just_enough_code/README.md

 4. Creates a *string* from s, v, and o by adding (actually, *concatenating*) them together with single spaces: `(s + " " + v + " " + o)`.
 Finds the element in the HTML with `id` "sentence" — because of `$('#sentence')`.
 Then *replaces* the text inside that element (the `p`) with the new string — because of `.text()`.

 Right now you might be wondering how you would ever learn all those bits and pieces and how to put them together.
 Most people learn by looking at fairly simple scripts, playing with them, and modifying them.
 You don't need to know *everything* to be able to do *something.*

+**NOTE:** This script is far from perfect.
+Its worst flaw is redundancy.
+Using JSFiddle, you and your students can try to improve this script.

 ### The pattern for changing things